 - Primary Residents only (no rentals/investments)

-- Possible to roll closing costs and minor repairs into the loan
+- Possible to roll closing costs and minor repairs into the loan (based on appraised value)

 To qualify for this loan program, there are two notable requirements that differentiate this program from an FHA or VA loan program.

 Nearly every county in Missouri is eligible for USDA Rural Development.
 But there are 19 counties in Missouri that have some areas that are not eligible or are completely ineligible.
 Click the link above and check the address of the home you are interest in to see if your next new home is eligible for a zero down payment mortgage. (if you would like for me to look up the property you have interest in please use the form below.)

 2. Income Limits: